Malese/vmware-fs-ctl/README.md

 * Run virtual machine (VM) in a local install of VmWare Fusion (VF) on OSx.
 * Run the VF/VM headless. which get VF out of the way and makes it more smooth to operate on it via command line.
 * Mount the virtual machine´s filesytem to a local mountpoint.
-* Speed up start, stop, restart. vmware-fs-ctl.sh handles all this.
+* Speed up start, stop, restart, mount and unmount. vmware-fs-ctl.sh handles all this.